 6. Get toys that encourage physical play

 Some toys call for more physical play than others.
-Sure, she just might sit and inspect how it all works, but for the most part, she’ll want to play and be active in order to enjoy the toy.
+Sure, your child might sit and inspect how it all works, but for the most part, she’ll want to play and be active to enjoy the toy.

 A few ideas include:

 Tip: Don’t want to buy a toy bouncing ball?
 A small yoga ball makes for a fun alternative.

 Toss a ball back and forth to each other.
 If you’re pregnant or not able to move as much, have your 3 year old fetch all the uncaught balls, whether it’s yours to catch or not.
 This allows her to run even more, and prevents you from having to get too physical yourself.

 A similar option you can play outdoors is tossing a Frisbee back and forth.
 Like playing catch, you can also have her fetch any uncaught Frisbees for added exercise.